Summary:

 To make matters worse, landlords must fit a towering stack of rental paperwork on top of an already overflowing platter: security deposits, rent payments, receipts for maintenance repair—the list goes on and on.
-Whether you want to itemize your tax return or ensure compliance with the law, chances are that you need a form to document the transaction.
+Whether you want to itemize your tax return or comply with the law, chances are that you may need a form to document the transaction.

 Keeping documents organized is key to helping your business run smoothly.
-Failing to produce even a single document at a crucial moment, could mean losing thousands through lengthy tenant or federal lawsuits.
+Failing to produce even a single document could mean losing thousands through potential lawsuits or tenant issues.

-Use this comprehensive list to keep track of what you have (and what you’re missing) when it comes to rental paperwork.
+Use this list to help keep track of what you have (and what you’re missing) when it comes to rental paperwork

 Why Should Landlords Keep Records

 Even if your tenant screening process goes smoothly, you may find yourself in a dispute with a tenant who seemed like a great fit.
-The most common reasons tenants sue their landlord include:
+According to Realtor.com, the most common reasons tenants sue their landlord include:

-• Asking inappropriate screening questions: Stick to objective, unbiased prompts regarding income level and rental history.
-Avoid application or screening questions that could be perceived as subjective or discriminatory (e.g. regarding age, sexual orientation, etc.).
+- Asking inappropriate screening questions: Stick to objective, unbiased prompts regarding income level and rental history.
+Avoid application or screening questions that could be perceived as subjective or discriminatory.

-• Using generic or outdated lease agreements: If you don't update your lease regularly, it might contain outdated terms that have since been outlawed.
+- Using generic or outdated lease agreements: If you don't update your lease agreements regularly, it might contain outdated terms.
 A generic lease used as an umbrella agreement may not hold up in court and could be manipulated or misinterpreted to your tenant’s benefit.

-• Charging excessive late fees: There are laws that govern the limit on late rent fees, which vary by state.
-Make sure your lease outlines when a fee will be assessed (typically, after three days of non-payment) and exactly how much your tenant will pay.
+- Charging excessive late fees: According to legal site NOLO, there are laws that govern the limit on late rent fees, which vary by state.
+Make sure your lease outlines when a fee will be assessed and exactly how much your tenant will pay.

-• Violating a tenant’s right to privacy: When you lease your property, you can’t enter the unit whenever you please.
-Except in an emergency, you’re typically required to provide advanced notice before showing up.
+- Violating a tenant’s right to privacy: When you lease your property, you can’t enter the unit whenever you please.
+Except in an emergency, you’re typically required to provide advance notice before showing up.
 Urgent entry situations and notice timeframes should be explicitly stated in your lease.
-Note that these housing laws often vary by state.
+Note that these housing laws often vary by state, according to the U.S. Department of Housing and Urban Development.

-• Wrongly using or withholding a security deposit: If a tenant moves out, take pictures of any damage you notice beyond normal wear and tear.
-Only a small population of landlords report returning a security deposit in full, so it’s likely you’ll need to keep a portion of the deposit to cover repair costs.
+- Wrongly using or withholding a security deposit: If a tenant moves out, take pictures of any damage you notice beyond normal wear and tear.
+Only a small population of landlords report returning a security deposit in full, so it’s likely you may need to keep a portion of the deposit to cover repair costs.

 If repairs are required, you may need to provide your former tenant with an itemized receipt of expenses—including the billable labor and raw materials used—and return the remaining amount within a specified time frame or risk a lawsuit.

-• Ignoring dangerous conditions in or around the property: Tenants have the right to a livable space.
-You have a responsibility to provide some necessities such as heat, water, sturdy floors, structurally intact walls, a strong roof, or an absence of significant danger (e.g. from lead, asbestos, mold, etc).
+- Ignoring dangerous conditions in or around the property: Tenants have the right to a livable space.
+You have a responsibility to provide some necessities such as heat, water, sturdy floors, structurally intact walls, strong roof, or absence of significant danger (e.g. from lead, asbestos, mold, etc).
 In your rental agreement, spell out what maintenance you’re accountable for and which repairs fall on the tenant.

 Important Note: All considerations above may vary depending on where you live.
-Check laws applicable in your area and consult your legal counsel, if needed.
+Check your area’s local laws and please consult your legal counsel for advice on how these may impact you.

 Documentation for Legal Action

 Landlord forms and rental documents can also provide evidence if you ever need to take action against a renter.
-Here are some common situations where landlords might take tenants to court:
+Here are some common situations where landlords might take action against a renter:

-• Damage to the property: Your rental document should state you have the right to deduct expenses from the security deposit to repair property damage.
+- Damage to the property: Your rental document should state you have the right to deduct expenses from the security deposit to repair property damage beyond normal wear and tear.
 If the deposit is insufficient to cover all costs, you may be able to collect the rest through court action.

-Pro Tip: Individual circumstances vary significantly.
-With any situation that may result in a lawsuit, it’s advisable to check with your legal counsel before taking any action.
+Individual circumstances vary significantly.
+With any situation that may result in a lawsuit, please consult with your legal counsel before taking any action.

 Streamline Your Tax Filing Responsibilities

 Fortunately, landlords may qualify for money-saving tax deductions.
-However, to claim these deductions, you must have accurate records and may need to consult with a tax professional.
+However, to claim these deductions, you must have accurate records and should consult with a tax professional.

 Promote Transparency